dra2020/rdapy/docs/equal.md

 # Equal

-To compute the population deviation for a set of districts, call this with the the maxiumum, minimum, and target (average) populations:
+You can compute the population deviation for a set of districts.

 ```python
 def calc_population_deviation(max_pop: int, min_pop: int, target_pop: int) -> float:
 ```

+where the arguments are the maxiumum, minimum, and target (average) district populations, respectively.

+Examples can be found in the "population" section of the profiles in the testdata/CD116 directory.